Cat Rambo

+Career

-Their short stories have appeared in such places as Asimov's, Clarkesworld Magazine and Tor.com.
-In 2012, their story "Five Ways to Fall in Love on Planet Porcelain" was a Nebula Award finalist.
-Their first novel, Beasts of Tabat, was published by Wordfire Press in 2015 and is the first of a fantasy quartet.
+A graduate of the Johns Hopkins Writing Seminars and Clarion West Writers Workshop, Rambo writes predominantly fantasy and science fiction.
+Their short stories have appeared in such places as Asimov's Science Fiction, Clarkesworld Magazine and Tor.com since the release of "Grandmother's Road Trip" in Chizine #26 in 2005.
+Some of their short stories have received recognition; in 2012, their story "Five Ways to Fall in Love on Planet Porcelain", initially published in Near / Far: Stories of the Near Future and the Far (2012), was shortlisted for a Nebula Award for Best Short Story.
+"Carpe Glitter" was subsequently awarded the Nebula Award for Best Novelette.
+They later made longer works; their first novel, Beasts of Tabat, was published by Wordfire Press in 2015 and is the first of a fantasy quartet.
+It was shortlisted for the Compton Crook Award.

-Rambo writes predominantly fantasy and science fiction.
-They collaborated in a New Weird round-robin writing project for editors by Ann VanderMeer and Jeff VanderMeer, published in the 2008 anthology The New Weird ("Festival Lives", pp. 365).
+Rambo collaborated with Jeff VanderMeer on The Surgeon's Tale and Other Stories, published in 2007.
+They collaborated in a new weird round-robin writing project for editors by Ann VanderMeer and Jeff VanderMeer, published in the 2008 anthology The New Weird ("Festival Lives", pp. 365).
+They were the co-editor with Fran Wilde of Ad Astra: The SFWA 50th Anniversary Cookbook (2015).

+In 2008, they donated their archive to the department of Rare Books and Special Collections at Northern Illinois University.

-A graduate of the Johns Hopkins Writing Seminars and Clarion West, they also work with Armageddon MUD, as Sanvean, and write gaming articles.
+They also work with Armageddon, a fantasy MUD, under the name Sanvean, and write gaming articles.
 Their background in technology writing includes work for Microsoft and Security Dynamics.

 They are a member of the Codex Writers Group and, in 2008, was appointed chair of the Copyright Committee of the Science Fiction and Fantasy Writers of America (SFWA).

-In 2008, they donated their archive to the department of Rare Books and Special Collections at Northern Illinois University.

-Rambo served two two-year terms as President of the Science Fiction and Fantasy Writers of America from 2015 through 2019 following one year as Vice President.

-They were the co-editor with Fran Wilde of Ad Astra: the SFWA 50th Anniversary Cookbook (2015).
-Rambo will be the Writer Guest of Honor at Norwescon 44 in April, 2022.
+Rambo served two two-year terms as President of the SFWA from 2015 through 2019 following one year as Vice President.
+Rambo was the Writer Guest of Honor at Norwescon 44 in April 2022.